 Cabin keys are left on the table if you wish to lock.
-We suggest that larger groups with people coming and going do not try and lock.
+We suggest that larger groups with people coming and going do not try and lock or leave the key under the mat.
 We may not be available to let you in if you get locked out.
 When you check out please leave the door unlocked and the key on the table.

 - Local Tel Basic TV stations only